obsproject/obs-websocket/CONTRIBUTING.md

 ### Code Formatting Guidelines

--   Function and variable names: snake_case for C names, MixedCaps for C++ names
+-   Function and variable names: snake_case for C names, camelCase for C++ method names

 -   Request and Event names should use MixedCaps names

 -   Request and Event json properties should use camelCase.
 For more detailed info on property naming, see [Google's JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml)

--   Tabs are 8 columns wide
+-   Code is indented with Tabs.
+Assume they are 8 columns wide

 -   80 columns max code width.
 (Docs can be larger)